zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 - Inline components definition
 - Standalone components

+**zuix.js** does not require any bundler, dependency manager or transpiling to work.
+It's framework-agnostic and can be used with your favorite web development stack.
+Optionally it offers a *CLI* tool with some basic features and templates.

 &nbsp;

-🧰 `zuix-cli` is a tool for the command-line shell for creating new projects, adding pages or components, bundling and compressing into a single HTML file all resources used in a page, either local or remote ones.
+🧰 `zuix-cli` is a tool for the command line for creating new projects, adding pages or components, bundling and compressing into a single HTML file all resources used in a page, either local or remote ones.
 Project starter templates are using [Eleventy](https://11ty.dev/) as site generator, which works very nicely together with *zuix.js*.